 This objective ally not only thematically functions as your personal ride across the desert of Harad but also introduces a series of interesting tactical decisions.
 One of the most enjoyable parts of this quest is deciding what you want to use the Mumak for on a given round.
 On rounds that are focused on sprinting ahead, you need him questing to bypass the hard-baked limit of 5 progress on the quest card (extending it to 10).
 On rounds where you are being overwhelmed by engaged enemies, he can be effectively used as an attacker (his 5 attack “one-shots” a few of the quests annoying enemies), or even as a tank to take a punch while others are focused on attacking and questing…although beware, he CANNOT be healed by player card effects and it’s game over if he goes down.
-(He CAN be healed by encounter card effects, however, more on that later!)
+(He CAN be healed by Desert Oasis, however!)
 It’s important to keep this in mind given that he takes ALL undefended attacks in this quest.
 Be aware that his immunity also cancels out the effect on Radagast, which would have been a nice card to bring in that case.
 Hopefully, Radagast gets his quest to shine some day.

 The enemies in this quest combined with the low willpower defender hate of the Mordor Orcs set while adding to its extremely annoying theme of “attaching” warg enemies.
 In addition, the Race Across Harad set also introduces enemies that jump right to the Orc’s area to make progress.
 The number of enemies combined with the constant presence of the Chieftain makes this feel like a very aggressive quest for combat.